BDCHS Office of Student Services

 Only work hours earned beginning of July 1st, 2022 will be accepted.

-All community service hour documentation MUST be submitted by the school’s graduation date for a graduating senior.
+All community service hour and work hours documentation MUST be submitted by the school’s graduation date for a graduating senior.
 Any community service hours submitted after the graduation date even if earned prior to graduation will not be accepted.
 There are no exceptions to this stipulation.

 Hours That Are Not Acceptable